meghan0416/windowed-bouncy-ball/README.txt

 ==== Compiling ====

-In the provided Makefile, change the include path for GLEW to your system path to GLEW.
+In the provided Makefile, change the include paths and library paths to your system paths if needed.
-If you have an M1/M2/...
-Mac, the path for brew installs will be different from mine.
+If you have an Intel Mac, the path for brew installs will be different from mine.

 Use the following command in Terminal to compile: